 Thomas Franklin Waters wrote in Ipswich in the Massachusetts Bay Colony, “The tract on the south side of East Street bounded by the Lane called Agawam Avenue and the River was apportioned among the earliest settlers.
 John Manning received a small house bounded by Thomas Howlett’s lot north and Thomas Hardy east.”

-This house at 8 Agawam Ave. was built by Zaccheus Newmarch, who like many young men in Ipswich served under Major Appleton’s command in King Phillip’s War.
+Zaccheus Newmarch, like many young men in Ipswich served under Major Appleton’s command in King Philip’s War.
 Waters writes, “Zacchaeus Newmarch quitclaimed to Tobias and Silvanus Lakeman land at the east end of the orchard and so up a straight line to the west end of said Lakeman’s, then southerly to ye River, to ye middle of ye well commonly called Hardy’s Well.”
 The site of this well, which is believed to have been the first in Ipswich, was in front of the house next door, between Agawam Avenue and Spiller’s Lane.
 The still-intact well was filled in a few decades ago by the owner.

 Abraham Hammatt notes in “The Early Inhabitants of Ipswich, MA, (1854) “If we stop a moment at the Choate shipyard, we shall find that Thomas Hardy, once a servant of Gov. Winthrop, has supplanted the first rude shelter by a strong frame house and dug a well; the same old well which gives living waters to-day.”
 Read more about the Thomas Hardy property and the well.
 Ipswich artist Carl Nordstrom is said to have painted a picture of the well.